top of page

 Comparison of Material Availability Over Time

-• Innovation Rate: 3D printing materials are continuously evolving, with new composites and specialty materials being developed.
+3D printing materials are continuously evolving.
+New composites and specialty materials are regularly developed.
+This allows for innovative designs and functional applications.

-• Customization: 3D printing allows for greater customization of materials for specific applications compared to the more standardized options in injection molding.
+One significant advantage of 3D printing is customization.
+This method allows for greater tailoring of materials for specific applications.
+3D printing achieves this compared to the more standardized options found in injection molding.

 Conclusion